 - in private homes.

-TACT detention suites cover large areas.
-If a suite is located in the area of the intended AA scheme, provision for terrorism cases will need to be considered as part of development or commissioning.
+Dedicated TACT detention suites cover large areas.
+If one of these suites is located in the area of the intended AA scheme, provision for terrorism cases will need to be considered as part of development or commissioning.

 The police will be able to provide information about which custody facilities handle TACT matters.